 You can extend the functionality and capacity of the base ArcGIS Enterprise deployment with additional servers.
-Adding more server machines, be they on-premises or in the cloud, to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.
+Adding more server machines, be they on your premises or in the cloud, to your ArcGIS Enterprise deployment will help you make the most of the ArcGIS Server licensing roles.